 - Online shops for fair fashion (magazine "Werde" by Weleda)

 Web hosting consumes energy.
-This does not only concern the servers themselves, on which your WordPress or WooCommerce project is located.
-The infrastructure of a data center also needs a lot of resources.
-As a hosting provider, we also need electricity for our office, marketing and for the travels of our employees, among other things.
+This does not only apply to the servers themselves on which your WordPress or WooCommerce project is located.
+The infrastructure of a data centre also requires a lot of resources.
+As a provider of managed WordPress hosting, we also need electricity for our office, marketing and for our staff to travel.
 For example, to the WordCamps.

 You want to offer your customers a particularly fast portal?
 That is understandable.
 But then you use a high-performance web hosting that consumes more energy.
 In return, features like server-side caching ensure that the data load is reduced.

-Green hosting can't make the energy needed obsolete.
-But it can compensate it to a certain degree.
-In principle, there are three ways to do this:
+Green WordPress hosting cannot make the energy needed obsolete.
+But it can provide a balance.
+In principle, there are three options to do this:

 - Ensure the electricity used comes from sources that are as "clean" as possible